 Switching to solar in multi-resident buildings, like apartments and condo complexes, is a considerably larger challenge.

 It’s also one that’s failed spectacularly in the Golden State.
 In fact, the millions of customers who don’t have access to their rooftop for solar power production haven’t had nearly the same opportunity to change their own energy over to renewable sources.

 The Main Problem for "Community Solar" Projects

-Known as “community solar” projects, the big challenge that these types of projects are facing is that developers are struggling to get all of their residents on board with these solar transition projects.
+Known as “community solar” projects, the biggest challenge that these projects are facing is that developers are struggling to get all of their residents on board with these solar transition projects.
 This hasn’t been made any easier by a lack of effective programs that properly incentivize multi-family building residents to get on board with these projects.

 As a result, Southern California Edison wants to overhaul community solar programs to make them friendlier for residents and easier to undertake for developers.
 The utility company recently asked the California Public Utilities Commission to recover nearly $6 million in costs in order to launch new “green energy programs” in the year 2021.

 Under these new programs, a large developer who wants to build a project with at least 500 kilowatts of load could sponsor a community solar project.
 As long as the developer themselves consumes at least 80 percent of the power produced by this large installation, they can make the other 20 percent available to local customers via subscription.

 Solar industry advocates have always been apprehensive of electrical utilities getting involved in solar development, but SoCal Edison has been quick to ensure local installers that this program wouldn’t be the utility mega-giant getting involved in project building.
 Through this project, all installations would be bid out to the private solar industry—SCE is purely helping connect customers to developers who wish to undertake one of these community projects.